 After asking the key questions to weed out duds, it’s time to move forward in the process.

-If you’re not using a broker, make sure to get my guide, Pre-Viewing Questions, to know what to ask prior to a personal viewing.
-And then go view the boat using my Viewing Boats to Buy guide.
+If you’re not using a broker, make sure to get my guide, Sailboat Buying Guide For Cruisers, to know what to ask prior to a personal viewing.
+Within the guide there is also a checklist on what to look at when viewing boats to buy.
 You should get this guide no matter what you do – it will help you know what red flags to look out for when viewing a boat.

 If all looks good there are two fundamental things to do: